We're live on Product Hunt right now! Come support our launch

 • Preset could get more costly for businesses with more people viewing than creating dashboards.
 The embedding license only includes 50 viewers, while Sigma may offer unlimited viewers.

-• Both Sigma and Preset embed using an iframe which negatively impacts loading speeds and the general user experience.
+• Sigma and Preset embed using an iframe, negatively impacting loading speeds and the general user experience.

 Pro tip: If you want a tool that’s user-friendly from the get-go, that’s Sigma.
 It’s also worth getting a quote from Sigma if you expect to have more dashboard viewers than creators.